ZSShen/MeltingPot/README.md

 $ make
 ```
 Note that we have two build types.
-For debug build, the compiler debug flags are on, and the binary locates at `./engine/bin/debug/cluster`.
+For debug build, the compiler debug flags are turned on, and the binary locates at `./engine/bin/debug/cluster`.
 For optimized build, the binary locates at `./engine/bin/release/cluster`.

 To build the plugin independently (using File Slicing plugin as example):